Shape and size changes of adherent elastic epithelia

 \section{Stationary Solution in 1D}

-For simplicity, we shall work in 1D and assume the tissue is homogeneous in the $y$-direction.
-This turns out to be sufficient to explicate the main features of the model.
+For simplicity, we shall work in 1D and assume negligible variation in the $y$-direction.
+We nonetheless keep a nonzero boundary curvature to represent the effects of the actomyosin cable.
+Such a simplified description is appropriate in a local 1D strip of a large tissue with curved edges.
+This turns out to be sufficient to make clear the main features of the model.
+In Appendix~\ref{app:circle}, we compute the steady-state stress and curvature profile of an axisymmetric 2D tissue in a circular geometry corroborating the validity of the simplified 1D model discussed here.
 A more detailed treatment of other geometries is left for future work.
 We choose our coordinate system so that the undeformed tissue has $-L_0\leq x\leq L_0$.
 Setting $\partial_tu_x=\partial_th=0$, it is convenient to recast Eqs.~\ref{eq:ueqn},~\ref{eq:heqn} in terms of $\sigma_{xx}\equiv\sigma$ and the mean curvature of the apical surface $H=\partial_x^2h$.
 The equations then read

 The stress and curvature relaxation length scales are $\ell_{\sigma}=\sqrt{B/Y_s}$ and $\ell_{H}=\sqrt{\kappa/\gamma}$, respectively, where the bulk modulus $B=2\mu+\lambda$ as before.
 The active stresses are taken to be spatially constant, $\sigma^c_{xx}\equiv\sigma^c>0$ and $\sigma^g_{xx}\equiv\sigma^g<0$, while the polarization $p(x)$ solves Eq.~\ref{eq:peqn} with $p(\pm L_0)=\pm1$ to give